Welcome to lesson two in Building a Goal-Oriented Team. Today, we dive into how to choose the right metrics and set business goals.

 One of the critical components of OKRs is aiming for targets that aren’t easily achievable.
 They’re intentionally stretching.
 Google believes that if you’re accomplishing all of your objectives, you’re not thinking big enough.
 This posture towards growth allows them to keep pushing the boundaries of what is possible with laser focus on growth.

-Here are some resources to help you achieve similar results with OKRs:
+Here are a couple of resources to help you achieve similar results with OKRs:

 SMART Metrics: Used as a guide or checklist for goals, SMART stands for specific, measurable, attainable, relevant, and time-bound.
 This is a good foundational criteria for teams or individuals choosing goals.
 Dive deeper into the meaning of SMART here.